fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-08-05】[homarr\-labs / homarr](https://github.com/homarr-labs/homarr) - A modern and easy to use dashboard  30+ integrations  10K+ icons built in  Authentication out of the box  No YAML, drag and drop configuration
+* 【2025-08-05】[Prat011 / free-cluely](https://github.com/Prat011/free-cluely) - Open Source version of Cluely
+* 【2025-08-05】[usertour / usertour](https://github.com/usertour/usertour) - Usertour is an open\-source user onboarding platform  It allows you to create in\-app product tours, checklists, and surveys in minutes—effortlessly and with full control The open\-source alternative to Userflow and Appcues
+* 【2025-08-05】[remvze / moodist](https://github.com/remvze/moodist) - 🌲 Ambient sounds for focus and calm
+* 【2025-08-05】[thewh1teagle / vibe](https://github.com/thewh1teagle/vibe) - Transcribe on your own!
 * 【2025-08-04】[Prat011 / free\-cluely](https://github.com/Prat011/free-cluely) - Open Source version of Cluely
 * 【2025-08-03】[sourcebot-dev / sourcebot](https://github.com/sourcebot-dev/sourcebot) - Sourcebot is a self-hosted tool that helps you understand your codebase.
 * 【2025-08-03】[silverbulletmd / silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua